DLibatique/CLAS199-S20/_pages/4-grading.md

 The midterm and final block of the grading contract explains the grades that you need to get in both the midterm and the final to achieve that grade level.
 So, for example, if you received an A on the midterm and an A- on the final, you are eligible for a semester grade of A; if, however, you received an A on the midterm but a B+ on the final, you are eligible for a semester grade of A-.
 See the chart above for further details on how all the elements of the contract work together.

+On the midterm exam, if you score less than 100, you are able to make up **up to half of the lost points** by completing a revision of your incorrect answers.
+I will set individualized revision guidelines for each student who decides to complete one.
+You will not be able to complete revisions or make up lost points on the final exam.

 The numerical grade of the exam will be converted into a letter grade according to the following guidelines:
 - A = 96-100%; A- = 90-95%
 - B+ = 87-89%; B = 84-86%; B- = 80-83%